 Frequently Asked Questions

-The European Film Gateway is a web portal offering access to film and film-related treasures collected and preserved by 16 European film archives.
+The European Film Gateway is a web portal offering access to film and film-related treasures collected and preserved by over 30 European film archives.
 It is a search engine which offers you centralised access to digital collections dispersed on different national websites.
 Instead of having to visit the individual websites you can search through them via the EFG.
 The EFG is neither a filmographic database nor a video on demand portal, instead it showcases and focuses on archival objects.
+All objects presented on the EFG are held locally at the archives contributing to the portal.
+To acquire material, please get in touch with the respective archives.
+Requests for material need to be directed to the individual archives, they cannot be handled centrally.

 Entering a search term in the free-text field initiates a search through all data elements.
 Most object titles and descriptions come in the language provided by the contributing archive and in English at best.
 Hence, if you search a film title, a person or a keyword, you will only get results containing the exact search term that you entered.
 For example, if you search for “house” you will get different results than for “casa” etc. The same is true for film titles and their different international release titles as well as for spelling variants in person names.
 While we generally recommend using English terms to get the most results, entering the original title when looking for a film work will increase your chances of a successful search.